NiskuT/Civilization/docs/rules/recap-of-specific-actions.md

-# Recap of the rules
+# Recap of Specific Actions

 ## A. Civilizations